alienorbisantis/alienorbisantis.github.io/index.md

 ---
 layout: home
-title: "Home"
+title: "Aliénor Bisantis"
 ---

-I am a PhD Candidate at Aix-Marseille School of Economics.
+I am a 2nd year PhD Candidate in economics at Aix-Marseille School of Economics (AMSE).

-Research interests: Gender, economics of science, higher education, academia
+Research interests: Gender, economics of science, scientific productivity and higher education

 You can contact me at alienor.bisantis(at)univ-amu.fr and [Download my CV.]({{ site.github.url }}/assets//CV_BISANTIS_eng (9).pdf).